Our guidance for writing a good research grant application.

 - Is the proposed approach to project management sensible and robust?

 - Have I anticipated potential difficulties?
 Have I shown that I recognise these and have I discussed how they would be handled?

 - Have I provided a bibliography?
 This may be used in the selection of referees and will indicate your familiarity with the theoretical grounding and current state of the art of your proposed research area.
 Where there is genuinely little or no relevant literature, explain this fully.
 Panel members and referees will not assume your erudition, they want evidence.

 - Where appropriate, have I identified potential users of this research outside of the academic community; have I involved/consulted them in my planning?
 Have I arranged for their continuing involvement in the research process in an appropriate way?

 - Have I considered the possibility of co-funding of the research, with ESRC being asked to provide only a proportion of the project funding?

 - Have I provided a clear and appropriate knowledge exchange strategy for the research involving all interested parties including potential users of the research outside of the academic community?

-- Have I outlined appropriate and creative Pathways to Impact (throughout the project) and recognised that it is important to devote sufficient resource to activities which will contribute to impact generation and impact evaluation?
+- Have I outlined appropriate and creative impact plans (throughout the project) and recognised that it is important to devote sufficient resource to activities which will contribute to impact generation and impact evaluation?

 Convey to the Panel your genuine interest, understanding and enthusiasm for the work.
 Keep the following questions in mind as you plan: